Business

 There is no magic answer.
 Different audiences will need varying amounts of time, information and attention, and channels are audience-specific.

-• In-person meetings, video conferences, email updates, or even town hall sessions can be used to deliver specific information.
+• Specific information can be delivered through in-person meetings, video conferences, email updates, or even town hall sessions.

 • Plan for multiple opportunities to communicate targeted messages to multiple groups over time.